 The Minnesota Agricultural Society was founded in 1854 with a mission to promote the Minnesota Territory’s agriculture by presenting an annual fair – the first of which was held in 1855 in Minneapolis.
 Statehood was granted in 1858, and the Society held its first State Fair in 1859, also in Minneapolis.

 During the fair’s early years, the site of the exposition changed annually with stops in Minneapolis, St. Paul, Rochester, Red Wing, Winona and Owatonna.
 In the 1870s and early 1880s, civic groups from both St. Paul and Minneapolis worked to provide a permanent home for the fair in their respective cities, but could not agree on anything.
 The State Fair finally found a permanent home at its present location in 1885 when Ramsey County donated its 210-acre poor farm to the state for use by the Agricultural Society, the governing body of the State Fair.
 Secure in its new surroundings, the Minnesota State Fair began to grow.
-Physically, the fairgrounds blossomed to its current 320 acres.
+Physically, the fairgrounds blossomed to its current 322 acres.
 Architecturally, it is home to many historically significant structures, including the Fine Arts Center, Progress Center, Grandstand, Lee & Rose Warner Coliseum and Agriculture Horticulture Building.

 An important change in the State Fair over the years has been in the growing attractions offered to fair visitors.
 The character of early fairs was dominated by agricultural exhibits and competitions, reflecting its original purpose of encouraging farming in the state.
 While agriculture is still the primary focus with a bigger-than-ever presence at the fair, the scope of activities has broadened to include large-scale entertainment, technological and industrial exhibits and participation of scores of education and government institutions.

 Since its inception, the fair has been held every year with only five exceptions: in 1861 and 1862 due to the Civil War and Dakota Indian Conflict, in 1893 because of scheduling conflicts with the World’s Columbian Exposition in Chicago, in 1945 due to federal government travel restrictions during WWII, and in 1946 due to a polio epidemic, and in 2020 due to the COVID-19 pandemic.